filipdumitrascu/mini_shell/README.md

 #### Environment Variables

-Your shell will support using environment variables.
+The shell will support using environment variables.
-The environment variables will be initially inherited from the `bash` process that started your minishell application.
+The environment variables will be initially inherited from the `bash` process that started the minishell application.

 If an undefined variable is used, its value is the empty string: `""`.